Siguza/IOHIDeous/docs/index.md

 1. Put our data in `eventFlags`.
 2. Offset `evg`.

 And we have our 4 bytes copied.
 (Note that `shmem_addr` is used as source rather than `evg`, so we cannot copy anything else than the true `eventFlags`.)
-Of course the other few dozen kilobytes of memory belonging to the structure are quite a an obstacle when rewriting pointers, as they threaten to lay waste to all memory in the vicinity.
+Of course the other few dozen kilobytes of memory belonging to the structure are quite a an obstacle when rewriting pointers, as they threaten to lay waste to everything in the vicinity.
 It turns out that there are quite a lot of gaps though which are left untouched by initialisation and if special care is taken, this method can actually suffice.
+(Note that there is a call to `bzero` in `initShmem`, but that also uses `shmem_addr` as argument rather than `evg`, so no harm is done to any memory we offset to.)

 _This is implemented in [`src/hid/exploit.c`](TODO)._

-For reading memory it is kind of a hard requirement though that we don't destroy the target structure, and the same could prove very useful for writing memory still.
+For reading memory it is kind of a fundamental requirement though that we don't destroy the target structure, and the same could prove very useful for writing memory still.
 With initialisation pretty much out of our control, the only way we can achieve this is if the initialisation of the target memory runs _after_ the initialisation of our shared memory.
 In most cases this means we have to reallocate the target objects after offsetting `evg`, but we could also have a buffer that is (re-)filled long after its allocation.
 The general idea is:

-1. Make a lot of allocations on the kernel heap, using objects whose corruption has no bad consequence (e.g. buffers).
+1. Make a lot of kalloc allocations using objects whose corruption has no bad consequence (e.g. buffers).
 2. Offset `evg`.
 3. Reallocate the memory intersecting `evg` (possibly using different objects).
 4. Perform some read or write operation (we'll get to that in a bit).